adjuststack

 Summary

-is a specialization of the opt_send_without_block
+opt_aref is a specialization of the opt_send_without_block instruction

-operator is used.
+that occurs when the [] operator is used.
 In CRuby, there are fast paths

 if the receiver is an integer, array, or hash.